How to buy life insurance online & 13 life insurance savings tips

 Buying life insurance is also one place where I wouldn’t suggest relying on a referral.

 Why?
 Because most consumers know less than you about how to buy it right, so just because a family member or church friend is an agent for a big name company or is happy with her agent means squat.

 As stated earlier, you want to buy from an independent agent who can shop the policy for you and can get you the best quote from many competing firms, preferably firms known to specialize in your situation.
 Never buy from a captive agent.

 Captive agents (or career agents) are typically only able to sell products from one life insurance company, or are highly incentivized to sell one company’s products.

 For example, if you ask a Northwestern Mutual, Farmer’s, State Farm, or New York Life agent for a life insurance quote, you are extremely likely to get quotes from that particular company only.
 There’s nothing wrong with that since they openly and fairly represent that company’s products.
 However, independent agents represent multiple companies so they can “shop the market” to find the best deal for you.

 Also, don’t make the mistake of thinking that “shopping the market” is as simple as getting a “price comparison” from one of those online life insurance sites.
-That’s not how you secure the best deal for your situation because it ignores the role that health class ratings play in the actual price you’ll pay.
-An online quote may have zero applicability to your unique situation.
+That quote will only be valid if it takes into account specifics about your health and family history.
+Anything less ignores the role that health class ratings play in the actual price you'll pay.

 - Preferred Plus (PP) (the lowest rate, and what you usually see published)